Rowing Strength & Conditioning ProgramOverview

 The program also doesn’t end when camp ends (and doesn’t necessarily start when camp begins).
-Program staff will be available via e-mail before and after the program to consult with on training programs and utilizing resources in athletes’ specific environments as best possible.
+Program staff will be available via e-mail before and after the program to consult with on training programs and utilizing resources in athletes’ home environments as best possible.

 Many in the US rowing community will grimly admit the gaps in agreement on issues of physiology, sport science, and athlete development.
 Sparks exists largely thanks to a view that there are many different opinions on these issues and helps families on our counseling side find the best “fit” for their athletes.
 It is not our intention to endorse one school of thought or another at this program -- instead, we aim to teach athletes that such dogmatic thinking actually hinders development in and of itself.
 Adaptation of the basic principles will carry students a long way!

 Work at camp will be primarily focused on training athletes on rowing specific strength and conditioning, however given our experience in rowing specific college counseling we’re also happy to prepare athletes to handle the recruiting process efficiently and effectively via thinking through how to choose schools that may be a fit with their physiological talent set, how to approach and communicate effectively with coaches, and most importantly how to evaluate their own development such that they might estimate whether they will be within recruitable range for the schools they chose to focus on in their college search.